Therapy that Responds to Your Singularity

 Relationships & Sexuality

 Difficulties in relationships can show up as repeated conflict, difficulty trusting, fear of closeness, or patterns that seem to recreate themselves despite your best efforts.
-You may find yourself asking, “Why does this keep happening?”
+You may find yourself asking why this keeps happening, or why you seem to end up in similar situations or relationships, even when you are trying to do things differently.

 Questions around sexuality, desire, intimacy, and identity can also feel confusing or hard to speak about openly.